Skip to main content

 BPC-157 resultsBPC-157 experienceBPC-157 side effectsBPC-157 reviewshas anyone tried BPC-157

-BPC-157 is a synthetic intervention derived from a protein found in human gastric juice.
-Based on 300+ self-reported experience logs on Narrated, it is most commonly logged for injury recovery (64%), joint health (18%), and gut healing (12%).
-The median self-reported outcome score at week 8 is 7.2/10.
+BPC-157 is a synthetic compound derived from a protein found in human gastric juice.
+Based on self-reported experience logs shared on Narrated, it is most commonly logged for injury recovery, followed by joint health and gut healing.
+Contributors generally rated their outcomes positively.
 BPC-157 is FDA Category 2 in the US, banned by WADA since 2022, and not approved for human use.

 What is BPC-157?

-BPC-157 is classified as a research intervention.
+BPC-157 is classified as a research compound.
 It is not approved by the FDA for human therapeutic use and was moved to FDA Category 2 in September 2023, restricting compounding pharmacy production.

 What is the regulatory status of BPC-157?